esbenp/pdf-bot/README.md

-    purge [options]       Will remove all completed jobs push [options] [url]  Push new job to the queue shift                 Run the next job in the queue
+    purge [options]       Will remove all completed jobs push [options] [url]  Push new job to the queue shift                 Run the next job in the queue shift:all             Run all unfinished jobs in the queue
 ```

 ## Debug mode